wwwouaiebe/TravelNotes/docs/userGuides/en/InstallationGuideEN.md

 - __geoLocation.options.enableHighAccuracy__ : see the Javascript options of the geolocation functions  ( default value : false )
 - __geoLocation.options.maximumAge__ : see the Javascript options of the geolocation functions  ( default value : 0 )
 - __geoLocation.options.timeout__ : see the Javascript options of the geolocation functions  ( default value : 3600000 )
 - __geoLocation.watch__ : when this value is true, the function watchPosition ( ) is used.
-Warning this function crash the  geolocation with Firefox Android.
 - __geoLocation.zoomFactor__ : the zoom factor used for geolocation ( default value : 17 )
 - __geoLocation.zoomToPosition__ : when this value is true, a zoom on the position will be performed during the first geolocation ( default value : true )
-- __itineraryPaneUI.showManeuvers__ : when this value is true, the maneuvers are visible in the route description ( default value : false )
-- __itineraryPaneUI.showNotes__ : when this value is true, the notes are visible in the route description ( default value : true )
 - __itineraryPoint.marker.color__ : the color of the circle used to indicate a point on the route on the map ( default value : #ff0000 )
 - __itineraryPoint.marker.fill__ : the filling of the circle used to indicate a point on the route on the map ( default value : false )
 - __itineraryPoint.marker.radius__ : the radius of the circle used to indicate a point on the route on the map ( default value : 7 )
 - __itineraryPoint.marker.weight__ : the thickness of the circle used to indicate a point on the route on the map ( default value : 2 )
 - __itineraryPoint.zoomFactor__ : the zoom factor used when zooming on a point on the route ( default value : 17 )
-- __layersToolbarUI.haveLayersToolbarUI__ : when this value is true, the basemap toolbar is present ( default value : true )
-- __layersToolbarUI.toolbarTimeOut__ : the time that will elapse, in milliseconds, between the moment when the mouse is no longer on the toolbar and the moment when this toolbar closes automatically ( default value : 1500 )
+- __mapContextMenu.mouseMaxRouteDistance__ : the distance, in pixels, between the point selected by the mouse and the road closest to this point to consider that the user wanted to select this road.
+- __mapContextMenu.touchMaxRouteDistance__ : the distance, in pixels, between the point selected by the touch screen and the road closest to this point to consider that the user wanted to select this road.
-- __layersToolbarUI.theDevil.addButton__ : when this value is true, a button "theDevil" is added to the toolbar ( default value : true )
+- __mapLayersToolbar.theDevil.addButton__ : when this value is true, a button "theDevil" is added to the toolbar ( default value : true )
 - __map.center.lat__ : the latitude used for the center of the map at startup ( default value : 50.50923 )
 - __map.center.lng__ : the longitude used for the center of the map at startup ( default value : 5.49542 )
 - __map.zoom__ : the zoom used for the map at startup ( default value : 12 )
-- __mouseUI.haveMouseUI__ : when this value is true, a control is displayed at the top of the screen, indicating the coordinates of the mouse, the zoom value as well as the status of the save ( default value : true )
 - __nominatim.url__ : the url to use for Nominatim ( default value : "https://nominatim.openstreetmap.org/" )
 - __nominatim.language__ : the language to use for Nominatim ( default value : * )
 - __note.grip.size__ : the size of the handle at the end of a note's line ( default value : 10 )